Viktorija-Alexeeva/DE-project/setup_environment.md

         Storage Admin
 ```
 add key in .json.
-copy key into:
+on premises copy key into:
-- .gc/airbnb.json (on premises and for gcloud)
+- .gc/prices.json (on premises and for gcloud)
-- create folder .keys/airbnb.json (remote for another cases)
+- create folder DE-project/.keys/prices.json (and copy to remote for another cases)

 to copy key to server:
 in bash: in /.gc folder: